Atlantic Diving Supply

-Atlantic Diving Supply is an American contractor.
-They are one of the 100 largest federal contractors.
+Atlantic Diving Supply is an American contractor based in Virginia Beach, Virginia.
+Founded in 1997 they benefited from the Post-9/11 government spending boom.
+They are a reseller which packages different goods into kit for sale.
+They are among the 100 largest federal contractors.

+ADS has a controversial history which includes multiple allegations of fraud resulting in settlements or convictions.

 Overview

 Atlantic Diving Supply is a reseller of military equipment based in Virginia Beach, Virginia.
-In 2019, they were the 24th largest federal contractor.
+In 2019; they were the 24th largest federal contractor.

-According to the Virginian-Pilot "ADS packages related items into "kits" - cold-weather gear for soldiers or flame-retardant gear for firefighters, for example - to be shipped together."
+According to The Virginian-Pilot, "ADS packages related items into "kits" - cold-weather gear for soldiers or flame-retardant gear for firefighters, for example - to be shipped together."

 History

-Atlantic Diving Supply started as a small dive shop in Virginia Beach, Virginia named Lynnhaven Dive Center, which was opened in 1979 by Mike Hillier Sr. Due to its location many early customers had ties to the military.
+Atlantic Diving Supply started as a small dive shop in Virginia Beach, named Lynnhaven Dive Center, opened in 1979 by Mike Hillier Sr. Due to its location, many early customers had ties to the military.
 In 1997, the son of the company's founder Luke Hillier created an offshoot which would handle federal contracting with a focus on the military diving community.
-In 2000, they won their first major contract from the Defense Logistics Agency.
-Its growth was fueled by the post-9/11 military spending boom.
+In 2000, they won their first major contract from the Defense Logistics Agency (DLA).
+The post-9/11 military spending boom fueled its growth.

 In 2010 ADS had $1.3 billion in sales with 4,000 customers (primarily from the Department of Defense and Department of Homeland Security) and 1,400 vendors.
 In 2010 they considered going public through an initial public offering (IPO) and filed paperwork to that effect with the Securities and Exchange Commission.
 They did not go through with the IPO.

 In 2011, ADS sued non-profit Bancroft Global Development for breach of contract over an order for 18,000 military boots and other equipment.
-Bancroft countersued them for providing sub-standard equipment, especially cheap costume quality military boots from China, allegations which were substantiated by reporting.
+Bancroft countersued them for providing sub-standard equipment, especially cheap costume quality military boots from China, allegations substantiated by reporting.
 The equipment was intended for the transitional federal government of Somalia and was part of a US State Department contract which was awarded to DynCorp International and then subcontracted out.

-By 2012, ADS was doing $1 billion a year in government contracting and paid $9m in executive compensation.
+By 2012, ADS was doing $1 billion yearly in government contracting and paid $9m in executive compensation.
 Company head Jason Wallace received $2.2 million.

 In 2015, ADS bought Theodore Wille International, an international military logistics company.
-In that same year they won a five-year $72 million contract to deliver 1,249 Mk 153 Shoulder-Launched Multipurpose Assault Weapon (SMAW) systems to the US Marine Corps.
-These SMAW have a number of improvements from the original model including the replacement of the 9mm spotting gun with laser and thermal sights.
+In that same year, they won a five-year $72 million contract to deliver 1,249 Mk 153 Shoulder-Launched Multipurpose Assault Weapon (SMAW) systems to the US Marine Corps.
+These SMAW have several improvements from the original model, including the replacement of the 9mm spotting gun with laser and thermal sights.